-We use the common payment platform Stripe to process payments.
+We use the well known payment platform Stripe to process payments.
 Through Stripe you can use a variety of card types (VISA, Mastercard, American Express, Union Pay, Diners Club, Discover, JCB) and also Apple Pay or Google Pay.

 Can I cancel my plan before the end of the 30-day free trial?

 Yes, you can cancel your subscription at any time by logging into your account on the Videoloft website.
 If you cancel your plan before the end of your 30-day free trial, at the end of the trial you’ll be moved to our free plan.
 On our free plan you can still view your camera live streams but no video will be recorded to the Videoloft cloud.

 Do you offer discounts for customers with large numbers of cameras?